Keyboard shortcuts

 resp.header(name: string)

-Receiver HttpResponse · Returns any
+Receiver HttpResponse · Returns string?

 A response header value (string), or () if absent.